kabue-moringa/new-portal/README.md

 ## Organisational News Portal

-This is an app that enables rangers to track a wild-animal and record status at which the animal is.
+This is an Organisational News API Application that enables a user to View Departments, Employees and News.

 ## AUTHOR:
 joseph kabue wangari